 - 1 Reflect on your team's CI work thus far.
-Pinpoin overarching theme to form the basis of your h campaign for Twitter and/or Facebook.
-The them be related to your team's focus, stakeholder engage or a high-level action, etc. - 2 Once a theme has been pinpointed, write down answers to these questions.
+Pinpoint ONE overarching theme to form the basis of your hashtag campaign for Twitter and/or Facebook.
+The theme could be related to your team's focus, stakeholder engagement, or a high-level action, etc. - 2 Once a theme has been pinpointed, write down the answers to these questions.